Oxybenzone: Palau

 The Palau government has signed a law that restricts the sale and use of sunscreen and skincare products that contain oxybenzone, and nine other chemicals.
 The ban came into force in 2020.

 Sweden

-The Swedish Research Council has determined that sunscreens with oxybenzone are unsuitable for use in young children, because children under the age of two years have not fully developed the enzymes that are believed to break it down.
-No regulations have come of this study yet.
+The Swedish Research Council has concluded that sunscreens containing oxybenzone are unsuitable for use in young children, as children under the age of two lack the fully developed enzymes necessary to metabolize and break the chemical down.
+Despite this clinical finding, no formal national regulations or bans have been implemented in Sweden as a result of the study.

 Thailand

 Thailand has prohibited sunscreens containing chemicals harmful to corals, including oxybenzone, in all its marine national parks.
 This decision was driven by evidence highlighting the detrimental effects of certain sunscreen ingredients on coral larvae, reproduction, and inducing reef bleaching.
 Violators face fines up to 100,000 baht (£2,100), although enforcement methods remain unspecified.

+United Kingdom

+In January 2026, restrictions were introduced on the amount of Oxybenzone permitted within cosmetic products: up to 6% in face, hand, and lip products; up to 2.2% in skin (body) products and 0.5% for all other cosmetic products (or to protect product formulation).
+Existing cosmetic products were permitted to remain available on the market until the end of 21st July 2026.

 United States

-In 2021 the U.S. FDA changed their classification of oxybenzone and no longer regard it as GRASE (Generally Recognised As Safe and Effective) due to the lack of safety data to support the classification.
+In 2021, the U.S. FDA issued a proposed order requesting additional safety data for several organic UV filters, including oxybenzone.
+Because this specific data is still lacking, the FDA currently classifies oxybenzone as a Category III ingredient—meaning it is not GRASE (Generally Recognized As Safe and Effective) due to insufficient data.
+However, it remains legally approved for use in sunscreen formulations while the FDA awaits further safety studies from manufacturers.

-The Hawaii State Legislature has legislated oxybenzone as illegal for use in sunscreens and personal care products since 2021 due to its environmental effects, such as mortality in developing coral, coral bleaching, genetic damage to coral, and other marine organisms.
+At the state and local level, the Hawaii State Legislature has made the sale of sunscreens containing oxybenzone illegal since 2021 due to its environmental effects, such as mortality in developing coral, coral bleaching, and genetic damage to marine organisms.
+Other U.S. territories, including the United States Virgin Islands (effective 2020) and the Northern Mariana Islands, have also enacted strict bans on the ingredient to protect local reef ecosystems.

-Key West has also banned the sale of sunscreens that contain the ingredients oxybenzone (and octinoxate).
-The ban was to be effective as of January 1, 2021.
-However, this legislation was superseded by the Florida State Legislature by Senate Bill 172, which prohibits local governments from regulating over-the-counter proprietary drugs and cosmetics (such as sunscreen containing oxybenzone and octinoxate).
-The statute became effective July 1, 2020.
+Key West also attempted to ban the sale of sunscreens containing oxybenzone and octinoxate, which was to be effective January 1, 2021.
+However, this local ordinance was preemptively superseded by the Florida State Legislature via Senate Bill 172, which prohibits local governments from regulating over-the-counter proprietary drugs and cosmetics.
+The state statute became effective July 1, 2020, legally invalidating the Key West ban.